-recently added an implementation of a sockets library
+recently added an implementation of a

 which is pretty cool and very timely since we are just about to release our own socket library and unlike his work which supports all Codename One targets we currently only support iOS & Android.